adamsmd/emacs-preload/README.md

 The default socket directory is based on what Emacs defaults to.
 That said, you can always configure `emacs-preload` to use another directory by setting `SOCKET_DIR`, and this design choice may be revisited in the future.

+### Why isn't this project updated frequently?

+Unfortunately, my time for side projects like this is very limited.
+That said, if an enterprising developer wants to take on maintenance or further development, I would be happy to accept pull requests.